By Ed Staskus

 It isn’t a bathroom attendant who’s needed sometimes so much as a bathroom bouncer.

-Recruiting, training, and retaining staff is one of the toughest jobs restaurant owners have.
+Recruiting, training, and retaining staff is one of the toughest jobs most restaurant owners have.
 They are always, especially if they are small businesses, at the mercy of unforeseen absences, such as sick leave or a family emergency.
 They don’t have the back-up staff to provide coverage.

 “Food may rot and burn, but at least it doesn’t run off to Alaska with an oil-pipeline worker before lunch.
 Help will do that, and much, much more, creating an anarchy that acts upon the kitchen’s atmosphere like a handful of sand thrown into a spinach salad,” wrote Kimberly Snow in ‘Why You Don’t Want to Run a Restaurant’.